 9 – Late pick-up fee policy

 Central Montessori School relies on our parents to be punctual each day.
-As mention in the School Hours section, our after school program ends at 6:00 p.m.
+As mentioned in the School Hours section, our after school program ends at 6:00 p.m.
 The school has a policy for parents to pay $1.00 per minute (after 6:00 p.m.) to the staff member on duty.
 This payment is due the next school day.

 10 – Parents Participation

 Parents are welcome to come in for observations.
 We encourage parents to come in as a guest speaker to present a special holiday that your family celebrates.
 Look for classroom newsletters for the days that will be celebrated and introduce your own special ones into the class calendar.
 Parents are also encouraged to join class field trips.
-If you would like to participate as a class volunteer in any of the above acitivities please speak to the office to make arrangements in advance.
+If you would like to participate as a class volunteer in any of the above acitivities, please speak to the office to make arrangements in advance.

 11 – Field trips